Rb49/Client-Server/README.md

 ## Security

-    - Every interaction with the client as well as the server is encrypted using the AES-128 algorithm
+    - Every interaction with the client as well as the server is encrypted using the AES-128 algorithm (my own implementation!)
     - Key transformation is made securely using the DH algorithm
     - Admin password is not stored as plain text, but as its hash.
 (SHA-256)
     - Clients that typed the correct admin password will not have access to other connections' symmetric keys.